Best practices for navigation scenarios

 }

-For developers who need to implement a navigation application with full device support in WeChat Mini Programs, we highly recommend using our Sight+ AR Navigation product directly.
+For developers needing to implement navigation applications with full device support in WeChat Mini Programs, we strongly recommend using our SightPlus AR Navigation product.

-• Complete functionality: Supports advanced navigation features such as full path planning, off-route correction, turn prompts, and digital guide assistance.
+- Complete functionality: Supports advanced navigation features like full path planning, off-route correction, turn prompts, and digital human guidance.

-• Comprehensive support: Comes with practical backends and tools, including information management, road network deployment, POI adjustment, and routing services.
+- Comprehensive support: Comes with complete supporting tools including information management, road network deployment, POI adjustment, and routing services.

-• Optimized experience: Deeply optimized for the performance and interaction characteristics of WeChat Mini Programs to ensure a smooth user experience.
+- Optimized experience: Deeply optimized for WeChat Mini Program performance and interaction characteristics, ensuring a smooth user experience.

 How to get started?